Proven-Paradox/shaper-system/Handbook.md

 Effect: Move 2 Zones.
 Description: This Ability represents training and conditioning to move faster than most.

-> By using Basic Move with one's Minor Action and Run with one's Major Action, a character with Run can move 3 Zones per round.
+> By using Basic Move with one's Minor Action and Run with one's Major Action, a character with Run can move 3 Zones per Round.

 #### Scan
 Auxiliary